mjpernot/mysql-clone/README.md

 # Classification (U)

 # Description:
-  This program is used to clone a MySQL database either in a replication set or as a standalone database server.
+  Used to clone a MySQL database to a standalone database server or make part of a replica set.

 ###  This README file is broken down into the following sections: